vmelnik-ukraine/DoctrineEncryptBundle/Resources/doc/configuration_reference.md

 #  If you want, you can use your own Encryptor.
 Encryptor must implements EncryptorInterface interface
 #  Default: VMelnik\DoctrineEncryptBundle\Encryptors\AES256Encryptor
     encryptor_class:      ~
-#  Now it's only one db driver is supported - orm
+#  ORM and MongoDB are supported using "orm" or "odm" respectively.
     db_driver:            orm
 ```